Combat787/no-autopilot-mod/README.md

 The mod can also override fly by wire, allowing you to perform better cobra manoeuvres or snap your wings.

 Displays current settings on the HUD.
-The format is `AP: [Target Altitude] [Max Climb Rate] [Target Bank Angle]`.
-For example, autopilot set to 3m altitude, at 40m/s climb rate, at 0 degrees bank angle will show up as `AP: 3 40 0` on the HUD.
+The format is `A: [Target Altitude] [Max Climb Rate] [Target Bank Angle]`.
+For example, autopilot set to 3m altitude, at 40m/s climb rate, at 0 degrees bank angle will show up as `A: 3 40 0` on the HUD.

 Has humanlike options that will help reduce its effectiveness.
 You can probably configure it so that it cannot sea skim at 2m ASL so easily.